ankitects/anki-manual/src/editing.md

 Anki 2.1.45+ supports Sticky Fields natively.
 If you click on the pin icon on the right of the fields , Anki will not clear out this field's content after a note is added.
 If you find yourself entering the same content into multiple notes, you may find this useful.
-Sticky fields can now toggled on/off from the editing screen.
+Sticky fields can be toggled on/off from the editing screen.

 Most of the buttons have shortcut keys.
 You can hover the mouse cursor over a button to see its shortcut.